HHS doctor says he was removed from post after disagreeing with WH over coronavirus response

 "Specifically, and contrary to misguided directives, I limited the broad use of chloroquine and hydroxychloroquine, promoted by the administration as a panacea, but which clearly lack scientific merit," Bright added.

+"If Bright opposed hydroxychloroquine, he certainly didn't make that clear from his email — quite the opposite," the official said.

+Officials also told the website that Bright had sparred with leadership over his authority and decisionmaking for over a year.

 Trump, at one point, touted the drug hydroxychloroquine during his daily coronavirus task force briefings as a possible cure for the pandemic.
-When asked Wednesday about Bright's allegations and dismissal, Trump said he "never heard of him."
+When asked Wednesday about Bright's allegations and dismissal, Trump said he "never heard of him," adding, "The guy says he was pushed out of a job, maybe he was, maybe he wasn't.
+You'd have to hear the other side."

 A study released Tuesday of 368 patients in veterans' hospitals found no benefit from hydroxychloroquine, including more deaths compared to those given typical care.